-Before you enroll, make sure you have what it takes to become a successful marketer.
-Especially in the smaller firms, there is often a problem with unsteady workflow and it is a very competitive business.
-When the work does come in, very strict deadlines are the rule, which means you will likely be expected to work longer than the standard 40-hour week.
+Especially in smaller firms, there is often a problem with unsteady workflow and competition from other businesses.
+When the work does come in, very strict deadlines are the norm, so you may be expected to work longer than the standard 40-hour week.
 In fact, according to the Bureau of Labor Statistics, more than 66 percent of marketing and advertising professionals worked more than 40 hrs a week in 2006.
-The payoff, however, includes a dynamic, creative career path and a median annual salary of $58,000 for market researchers and nearly six figures for marketing managers.
+The payoff, however... well, just see below.

 Potential careers with marketing and advertising education: